Warren, Van Buren, Cannon, Overton, Cumberland, Fentress and nearby assistance programs.

 - The Upper Cumberland Human Resource Agency is a great place to call for Information and Referral.
 Experienced and highly trained staff provides residents with updated information regarding services available to them including assessing the person’s problems and capacities, linking persons to the proper assistance programs, and try to help ensure people receive the help they need.

 - Comprehensive Emergency Assistance is a federal government program for the low income, and can provide homeless prevention assistance, free emergency food, shelter, energy, and prescribed medications.
-Click here for more on prescription programs.
+Click here for more on generic and brand name patient prescription programs.

 - Temporary Emergency Food Assistance Program provides surplus government foods to low-income and senior households in Dekalb County and the Cumberland region.